The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres

 \section{Experiments}

-We evaluate several LLMs using different prompt designs to assess their ability to detect moralizations and to compare their prediction to human annotations.
-We evaluate results on the main test set and the reduced Test-150 subset (see \S\ref{sec:eval}).
+Building on these observations, we then explore how computational methods can support the analysis of moralizations in text.
+To this end, we evaluate several LLMs using different prompt designs to assess their ability to detect moralizations.
+The central objective, however, is a systematic comparison of model and human judgments in light of the inherent subjectivity of the task, which is why our evaluation focuses in particular on both human–model and human–human agreement.

-\paragraph{Prompt Engineering.} Our prompts\footnote{The prompts are included in our project repository.} are derived from the annotation manual and follow its structure.
+\paragraph{Prompt Engineering.} Our prompts\footnote{ \url{https://github.com/GS-Uni-Heidelberg/Paper-TheMoralizationCorpus/tree/main/prompts}} are derived from our annotation manual and follow its structure\footnote{ \url{https://github.com/GS-Uni-Heidelberg/Paper-TheMoralizationCorpus/tree/main/manual}}.
 Each defines moralization by three criteria: (1) the presence of moral values, (2) an explicit or implicit demand, and (3) an argumentative link between both.
 The prompts further guide the extraction and classification of moral values and protagonists.
 Output is generated in a standardized JSON format including all components and a short explanation: Moral phrases and their classification according to MFT, extracted or reconstructed demands, protagonists together with their assigned roles and group affiliations, the binary decision on whether the passage constitutes a moralization, and a short explanatory rationale.
 The underlying chain of thought requires the model to proceed step by step: first identifying the core components of moralizations, and then deciding whether the text qualifies as a moralization.

 Prompt versions were refined through iterative evaluations.
 Key adjustments improved recall and precision: (a) clearer definition of positive and negative values, (b) stricter rules for identifying implicit demands, (c) stronger emphasis on the argumentative link, (d) explicit description of NVIs, and (e) integration of borderline cases into the examples.